 Prior to her appointment as President, Beilock spent 12 years at the University of Chicago, where, as the Stella M. Rowley Professor of Psychology and a member of the Committee on Education, she specialized in how children and adults learn and perform at their best, especially under stress.
 In her role as a member of the senior leadership, she served as the vice provost for academic initiatives and as the executive vice provost and an officer of the university.

 Beilock won the 2017 Troland Award from the National Academy of Sciences.
 In addition, she is a fellow of the American Association for the Advancement of Science and the American Psychological Association and a member of the National Academy of Kinesiology.
 Early in her career, she received awards from the Association for Psychological Science, the American Psychological Foundation, the Psychonomic Society, and the Society of Experimental Psychologists.

 President Beilock is the author of two books that have been published in more than a dozen languages — the critically acclaimed Choke: What the Secrets of the Brain Reveal About Getting It Right When You Have To (2010) and How the Body Knows Its Mind: The Surprising Power of the Physical Environment to Influence How You Think and Feel (2015).
-Her recent TED talk has been viewed nearly 2 million times.
+Her recent TED talk has been viewed more than 2.5 million times.

 President Beilock earned her bachelor of science in cognitive science from the University of California, San Diego, and doctorates of philosophy in both kinesiology and psychology from Michigan State University.